DataONEorg/provweek2016-demo/_posts/2016-05-17-steps2run-alice-script.markdown

 This post describes the steps of running Alice's script and recording both retrospective and prospective provenance for the script execution.
 Assume that Alice has developed a script for producing Carbon3/Carbon4 soil maps.
-She uses the YesWorkflow (YW) tool to mark-up the script and expose the underlying workflow view (i.e., **prospective** provenance).
+She uses the YesWorkflow (YW) tool to mark-up the script and expose the underlying workflow view (i.e., prospective provenance).

 By using the Run Manager to run her script, Alice not only obtains the expected results, but she also captures their provenance, compliant with DataONE’s [ProvONE data model][provone].
-ProvONE is an extension of the W3C [PROV-O][prov-o] standard for representing provenance, and includes specializations for representing both retrospective provenance about the runtime execution and prospective provenance about the structure and flow of the analytical script or workflow.
 At the end of the experimentation phase, Alice is ready to publish her results to a DataONE Member Node.
 To do so, she uses the DataONE MATLAB tool to automatically generate a DataONE-compliant data package in OAI-ORE format, including the ProvONE provenance document, the script